• Visit

 PEACH

-Produces rounded, medium sized peaches with a beautiful red and golden-yellow skin.
-This freestone peach has flesh that is yellow with a sweet, firm texture.
+Produces rounded, medium-large sized semi-freestone peaches with yellow flesh.
 Excellent for eating, freezing, or canning.
-Self-pollinating, but will produce larger crops with another peach tree nearby for pollination.
+The Garnet Beauty is self-pollinating but will produce larger crops with another variety of peach tree nearby for cross-pollination.
+Pink blossoms in the spring yield reddish blushed fruit in July.
 Expect tree to start fruiting 2-3 years after planting.
-Tree is resistant to bacterial spot.

 Shape: Spreading